 The last few months have allowed us to draw some conclusions from the whole process we went through as an organization.
 It is much easier to change the model if the team is well-coordinated and has a well-established process of carrying out tasks.

 Joint ceremonials are significant.
 They allow the team to integrate and build relationships.
-At DAC, these are both cyclical meetings – planning and grooming, which are associated with fixed elements (such as a cleaned board), and the habit of saying hello in the morning on Slack, which means being ready to work.
+At DAC.digital, these are both cyclical meetings – planning and grooming, which are associated with fixed elements (such as a cleaned board), and the habit of saying hello in the morning on Slack, which means being ready to work.

 The positive aspects of this model are also noticeable.
 Although our organization has flexible working hours and can start at any time before daily at 10:15 am, many people start faster after switching to remote work.
 It is the effect of saving time on transport and the morning preparation.
 It also has its disadvantages – sometimes it is more challenging to motivate yourself and get to work, but the positives prevail.

-We also see the need for face to face contact.
+We also see the need for face-to-face contact.
 Working in the office favors small talk.
 We again try to introduce these elements while working remotely.
 In addition to talking about tasks, we also like to talk about what happened during the weekend.
 Regular meetings do not have to be boring.
 Frequent and useful feedback is also vital.

 Understanding a common goal